TheCommandoChicken/retrofix-revisited-retropie-ex/README.md

 * If you use ES-DE... then this version of the theme will work out of the box with that distribution.
 When used with ES-DE the theme comes with additional support for navigation sound sets.
 I'm also working on a version to support the 2.0 theme engine that the ES-DE team is working on and will post that here when available.

 ## **Credit**
-All artwork and layouts were designed and created by [20GotoTen](https://github.com/20GotoTen) \n This version of RetroFix created by [anthonycaccese](https://github.com/anthonycaccese)
+All artwork and layouts were designed and created by [20GotoTen](https://github.com/20GotoTen)

+This version of RetroFix created by [anthonycaccese](https://github.com/anthonycaccese)

 ## **License**